 Does Consumption Lead to Gratitude?

 Monday is here and so are the latest updates from Questia Group This week’s study focuses on two different types of consumption: material and experiential.
-Our research was made through an online survey on www.questia.ro covering 1,084 respondents.
+Our research was made through an online survey on www.questia.ro covering 1,084 respondents, with a plus or minus 3% margin of error.
 The survey was active between the 5th and the 7th of January 2017.

 Our study has as starting point the Walker, Kumar and Gilovich’s study Cultivating Gratitude and Giving Through Experiential Consumption (2016).
 The researchers underline two types of consumption – material and experiential, arguing that they foster gratitude and giving differently.
 Material consumption is based on “buying for the sake of buying”, like clothes, jewelry, furniture etc., while experiential consumption is based on “buying for the sake of doing”, such as meals out, traveling, tickets to events.